wsummerhill/wsummerhill.github.io/_posts/2022-10-02-DLL-sideloading.md

 But rather than just planting the DLL within the search order of a program then waiting for the victim application to be invoked, adversaries may directly side-load their payloads by planting then invoking a legitimate application that executes their payload(s)."_

-So we need to choose a legitimate EXE, find a DLL that it loads from disk, create a malicious DLL which runs shellcode, then copy or upload the EXE and DLL together to the same folder, and upon executing the EXE it should sideload the malicious DLL from within the same folder.
+So we need to choose a legitimate EXE, find a DLL that it loads from disk, create a malicious DLL which runs shellcode, then copy/upload the EXE and DLL  to the same folder.
+Upon executing the EXE, it should sideload the malicious DLL hosted in the same folder.

 ### What is DLL proxying
-This specific technique of DLL hijacking is called DLL proxying which uses the following steps:
+The specific technique of DLL hijacking we'll walkthrough is called DLL proxying which uses the following steps:
 1. EXE starts and calls `malicious.dll` in same folder
 2. `malicious.dll` calls legitimate `dll_orig.dll` in same folder by exporting all functions from the legitimate DLL
-3. Shellcode/payload runs in `malicious.dll` and also runs exported functions from `dll_orig.dll`
+3. Shellcode/payload runs in `malicious.dll` and also calls `dll_orig.dll` from the exported functions
 <br />
-The execution flow of DLL proxying looks like this: [source](https://www.ired.team/offensive-security/persistence/dll-proxying-for-persistence)
+The execution flow of DLL proxying looks like this ([Source: ired.team](https://www.ired.team/offensive-security/persistence/dll-proxying-for-persistence)):

 ![image](https://user-images.githubusercontent.com/35749735/195198423-f5e76979-65ec-480b-a4c3-a2e032149e81.png)